 Defining System: The system will perform a fair division of elective courses for the students, according to their preferences over the courses and according to the maximum capacity of each course.

-a e The problem consists of a finite set of students S = {s1,s2,s3,…,sn}, and a finite set of courses C {c1,c2,c3,…,cn}, with the maximum capacities Q= {q1,q2,q3,…,qm} and every student needs to select k courses.
-Each student has a preference relation over the courses C (called student preferences), each course (organizer) a preference relation over the students S (called course preferences).
+The problem consists of a set of courses, some of which may have more than one section/time offered.
+Define the set C={1,..,m} as a set of all course sections offered in the market in which each course section j has qj seats.
+The course section seats are allocated to a set of students S = {1, .., n}, each of whom can take at most k courses in each semester.
+By standard assumptions of rationality, each student i has real ordinal preferences (utility) over course sections uij.

 Target Audience: the target audience is for university departments and their students.